munakandel/CODSOFT/README.md

 This repository contains the completed tasks for the CODSOFT Data Science Internship.

 Tasks Completed:
-Movie Rating Prediction with Python
+Movie Rating Prediction with Python-
 Implemented a model to predict movie ratings based on genre, director, and actors.
-Utilized regression techniques for analysis.

-Iris Flower Classification
+Iris Flower Classification-
 Developed a model to classify Iris flowers into different species using their measurements.

-Credit Card Fraud Detection
+Credit Card Fraud Detection-
 Built a model to identify fraudulent credit card transactions.